 2. An air carrier declaring an “excessive tarmac delay” will be returned to any available gate at Terminal 1 or Terminal 2, or available hard stand.

-3. Terminal 2 is located on the south side of the main airport road.
-Terminal 2 provides facilities, such as, gates, airline ticket counters, baggage claim areas. restrooms, etc. The Concourse G is three-leveled to accept 747 type aircraft and consist of Gates G1 thru G10.
-Concourse E consists of Gates E1 thru E10 with Gates D1, D2, F1, and F2 being designated as frontal gates.
-Concourse C, consisting of Gates C1 thru C9 is three-leveled to furnish similar capabilities as Concourse G. Terminal 2 has 29 wide-body gates.
+3. The Overseas (Main) Terminal 2 is located on the south side of the main airport road and is comprised of the Diamond Head Concourse, Central Concourse, and Ewa Concourse.
+The Overseas Terminal provides additional facilities, such as, airline ticket counters, baggage claim areas. restrooms, etc. The Diamond Head Concourse is three-leveled to accept aircraft and consist of Gates G1 thru G6.
+The Central Concourse consist of Gates E1 thru E10 with Gates F1, F2, D1, and D2 being designated as HNL’s frontal gates.
+The Ewa Concourse consists of Gates C1 thru C9 and is three-leveled to furnish similar capabilities as the Diamond Head Concourse up to and including the A380 aircraft.
+The Overseas Terminal has 29 wide-body gates.
 Concessionaires are available and operate to coincide with airline schedules.

 Provide a Sterile Area for Passengers Who Have Not Cleared U.S. Customs and Border Protection